jhui/jhui.github.io/_posts/2017-01-05-Deep-learning-probability-and-distribution.markdown

 \end{split}
 $$

 We often ignore the marginal property (the denominator) in Naive Bayes theorem because it is a constant.
+The probability of the evidence is un-related with $$y$$.
 We usually compare calculated values rather than finding the absolute values.
 In particular, $$P(x_1, x_2, \cdots , x_n)$$ may be too hard to find in some problems.

+In detecting e-mail spam, $$y$$ indicates whether the email is a spam. $$x_i$$ represents the presence of the word $$i$$ in our vocabulary. $$P(x_i \vert y)$$ represents the chance that word $$i$$ presence in a spam.
+We can collect the spam emails marked by users and calculate this probability easily.
+By trial and error, we can set a threshold for the calculated value before we mark it as a spam.

 ### Expectation